JonDerThan/bookbuyer/README.md

 ## Settings

-You can configure the search settings for the injected links!

-**Firefox:** Click the add-on icon in the top right corner and click `Manage Extension` on the add-on.
-Then click `Preferences`.
+You can configure the settings for the search links!
+Just click this add-on's icon in the top right corner of your browser.

-**Chrome:** Click the add-on icon in the top right corner and click on the three dots beside this add-on.
-Then click `Options`.

 ## Userscript users